HackerRank detect and prevent cheating with several smart tools:

 Code output comparison checks for matching results.

 However, all of these problems can be solved.
-I am really grateful for the tool Linkjob.ai, and that's also why I'm sharing my entire interview experience here.
-Having an invisible AI assistant during the interview is indeed very convenient.
+I’m really grateful to Linkjob.ai for helping me pass my Stripe HackerRank test, and that's also why I'm sharing my entire experience using AI during HackerRank test here.
+Having an invisible AI interview assistant during the assessment is indeed very convenient.

 Plagiarism detection goes beyond just comparing code.
 HackerRank uses advanced engines, including MOSS-based technology, to check for copied work.
 MOSS tokenizes submissions and measures structural overlap.
 This helps the system find functionally similar solutions, even if someone rewrites parts of the code.